Amos Lawrence: Biography

 Amos Lawrence was born in Groton, Massachusetts.
 Lawrence attended elementary school in Groton and briefly attended the Groton Academy.
 In 1799, at age 13, Amos Lawrence became a clerk at a country store in Dunstable, Massachusetts, and a few months afterward was promoted to a variety store in Groton.
-After the completion of his apprenticeship, in April 1807, Amos went to Boston with $20 of his savings.
+After completing his apprenticeship, in April 1807, Amos went to Boston with $20 of his savings.
 His employers' business there failed.
-Amos was appointed by the creditors to settle the firm's accounts, and after doing that to their satisfaction he rented a shop on Cornhill and founded a dry-goods establishment on his own account in December.
+The creditors appointed Amos to settle the firm's accounts, and after doing that to their satisfaction, he rented a shop on Cornhill and founded a dry-goods establishment on his own account in December.
 In 1808, his brother Abbott entered his employ as chief clerk, and in 1814 became a partner in the firm, now called A. & A. Lawrence and later A. & A. Lawrence and Co.
 The firm continued until Amos's death and became the greatest wholesale mercantile house in the United States.
 It was successful even in the hard times of 1812 to 1815, and afterwards engaged particularly in selling woolen and cotton goods on commission.
 In 1818, A. & A. Lawrence purchased 50 shares of the Suffolk Bank, a clearinghouse bank on State Street in Boston.

 The firm did much for the establishment of the cotton textile industry in New England.
-In 1830, it came to the aid of financially distressed mills of Lowell, Massachusetts.
-In that year, the Suffolk, Tremont and Lawrence companies were established in Lowell, and Luther Lawrence, the eldest brother, represented the firm's interests there.
-In 1845–1847, the firm established and built up Lawrence, Massachusetts, named in honor of Abbott Lawrence, who was a director of the Essex Company, which controlled the water power of Lawrence, and afterwards was president of the Atlantic Cotton Mills and Pacific Mills there.
+In 1830, it came to the aid of the financially distressed mills of Lowell, Massachusetts.
+In that year, the Suffolk, Tremont, and Lawrence companies were established in Lowell, and Luther Lawrence, the eldest brother, represented the firm's interests there.
+In 1845–1847, the firm established and built up Lawrence, Massachusetts, named in honor of Abbott Lawrence, a director of the Essex Company, which controlled the water power of Lawrence, and afterwards was president of the Atlantic Cotton Mills and Pacific Mills there.